Before you apply for design registration we suggest you search for earlier similar designs that have already been registered or used in Australia.

 You can look for registered designs using our Australian design search system.
 You can also look for earlier similar designs published in documenta or on the internet.
 This will help you determine whether your proposed design is new and distinctive.
 This will help you to be sure that your design is distinctive.
 If you have publicly disclosed your design before applying for registration, you may have lost your ability to protect it as it will not have been new at the time of filing your application.

-Australian design search includes up-to-date information on all applications and registrations from 1986 and all registrations captured from 1973 to 1985 that were still active in 1985.
-There is a guide to help you work out how to use the search.
+Australian Design Search includes up-to-date information on all applications and registrations from 1986 and all registrations captured from 1973 to 1985 that were still active in 1985.

 You can also use this search tool to help you determine who owns a design if you want to: